alianneElm/RobIT/README.md

 main.py is where it all comes together

 All written with modularity and testability in mind, like a good robot citizen.

-## Why the name “RobIT”?
-Because:

-It’s a robot

-It’s an IT challenge

-And naming things is hard...

 ---

 ## Final thoughts
 "In a grid full of uncertainty, be like RobIT: take small steps, turn with intention, and never fall silently."

 Made with ❤️, clean code, and just the right amount of caffeine.
-Committed proudly as: `git commit -m "feat: bring robot to life"`
 — Alianne Elm